Networks fight their annual battle for ratings supremacy on a night-by-night basis—and the 2008 battle will be no exception.

-Ask the expert: CBS scheduling master Kelly Kahl (who also oversees the grids for The CW) said Fox’s decision to move its comedies out of the 8 p.m. hour made it easier for the Eye to jump onto the night.
+Ask an expert: CBS scheduling master Kelly Kahl (who also oversees the grids for The CW) said Fox’s decision to move its comedies out of the 8 p.m. hour made it easier for the Eye to jump onto the night.
 “We’re lucky to have several good comedies, and this seemed to be a good time and a good place to branch out,” he said.
 “We like the way they fit with each other.”

 Mr. Kahl gives props to his rivals for solid scheduling on Wednesday.

 “This is a night that’s well programmed by all of the networks,” he said.
 “There’s an audience for each show along the way, so everyone has a reason to be optimistic.
 This looks like an old-school night of programming and counterprogramming.”